aws-samples/dynamic-sagemaker-pipelines-framework/README.md

         ```

         Note:

-            a.
-TODO CLARIFY THIS [content_type](https://sagemaker.readthedocs.io/en/stable/api/inference/model_monitor.html#sagemaker.model_metrics.MetricsSource): The content type of the output file in evaluate step

-            b. dataFiles are loaded to container at "_/opt/ml/processing/input/{sourceName}/_" path
+            a. dataFiles are loaded to container at "_/opt/ml/processing/input/{sourceName}/_" path

+            b.
+Only one channel and one dataFile in that channel is allowed for evaluate step

             c.
-Only one channel and one dataFile in that channel is allowed for evaluate step

-            d.
 SageMaker offloads the content from "_/opt/ml/processing/input/{channelName}/_" container path to S3

     - **[registry*](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-register-model)**: This section specifies parameters for registering the trained model in SageMaker Model Registry
         - **ModelRepack**: If "True", uses entry_point in the transform step for inference entry_point when serving the model on SageMaker